conda/governance/README.md

 ## Shared Funding Membership restrictions

 **No more than 2 council members can have the same funder:**  Each Steering Council member can have the same funding organization as **at most one other Council member.**

-The conda Organization [actively encourages](#provisional-members) participation by commerical entities.
+The conda Organization [actively encourages](#provisional-members) participation by commercial entities.
 However, we also need to preserve the voices of individual contributors, and prevent the conda Organization from ever favoring the financial interests of any commercial entity over the interests of the larger community.

 The conda Organization enforces this restriction by tracking the funding sources of each Steering Council member.

 ### Shared Funding: Proximate, Ultimate, and In Between

 Funding can be multilayered and complicated.

 For example, Robert is a researcher in the Computer Science department at Western Michigan University and is working on a National Science Foundation (NSF) grant.
 For the purposes of the conda Organization, is Robert’s funder his CS department, the university, the specific grant, a division of NSF, the NSF, the US government, or all of the above?